Resilience is a career advantage

-This free live course brings together four architecture professionals who started their careers during the Great Recession of 2008.
+This free webinar brought together four architecture professionals who started their careers during the Great Recession of 2008.
 Learn from their experiences and gain practical advice on maximizing your hiring potential, identifying opportunities, maintaining your mental health, and building a resilient career from those who have been there before.

 Meet the speakers

 Hickok Cole, Washington, DC

 Abigail Brown received a Master of Architecture degree from the University of Cincinnati in 2009, where her thesis won the prestigious Award for Distinguished Research and a Citation for Distinguished Design.
 After graduating, she began working at Loebl Schlossman & Hackl in Chicago, where she spent three years working on higher education and health care projects while navigating the economic downturn.
 Abi became a LEED AP BD+C in 2010 and a licensed architect in 2012.
 She is now an associate at Hickok Cole and a project architect in the multifamily housing group.
 She is the 2020 vice-chair of the AIA National Young Architects Forum, past chair of the AIA|DC Emerging Architects Committee, and winner of a 2020 AIA Young Architects Award.

 HOK, San Francisco